Tarzán López

-Carlos López Tovar (28 August 1912 – 28 August 1975) was a luchador who was active in the 1930s and 1940s, better known by the ring name Tarzán López.
+Carlos López Tovar (28 August 1912 – 28 August 1975) was a Mexican professional wrestler.
+He was active in the 1930s and 1940s, better known by the ring name Tarzán López.
 Known as "Tarzan" because of his bodybuilder's physique, Lopez held the Mexican national welterweight championship from 1936 through 1939.
 He also captured the NWA middleweight title several times and was named MVP in Mexico in 1940, 1944, and 1948.

 Professional wrestling career

 Carlos made his professional debut in 1934 under the name Carlos López, and was soon recruited by trainer Gonzalo Avendaño.
 He was launched into his first feud against Salvador Flores, a feud that made the young López very popular.
 This popularity eventually resulted in López being signed to Empresa Mexicana de la Lucha Libre (EMLL), where he gained his first title, the Mexican National Welterweight Championship, which he won on March 11, 1936.

-López was one of the most popular luchadores of his era, winning the title of Luchador of the Year in 1940, 1944, and 1948.
+López was one of the most popular professional wrestlers of his era, winning the title of Luchador of the Year in 1940, 1944, and 1948.

-Although still one of the most popular wrestlers in Mexico, López's career ended early over a monetary dispute with EMLL.
+Although still one of the most popular professional wrestlers in Mexico, López's career ended early over a monetary dispute with EMLL.
 López requested a loan with which he intended to help a friend who desperately needed the money.
 When the owners of EMLL refused, an angry López retired from the professional wrestling business and never looked back.